Conflict: Desert Storm II

 Conflict: Desert Storm II (known as Conflict: Desert Storm II - Back to Baghdad in North America) is a tactical shooter video game developed by Pivotal Games.
 It was released for Microsoft Windows, PlayStation 2, Xbox and GameCube.
-It is the second installment in the Conflict series.
+It is a sequel to Conflict: Desert Storm and the second installment in the Conflict series.

 Gameplay

 Conflict: Desert Storm II is set during the Persian Gulf War and is based on the covert operations of 'Alpha One', a four-man special forces team of either the British SAS or US Delta Force.
 The player can control one member at a time but can also give remote commands to other squad members.
 It is possible for two players to play simultaneously, each controlling two soldiers.
 Up to four can play in the GameCube and Xbox versions.

 The player can use different tactics, such as focusing on a head on approach or by using stealth against a variety of forces from the Iraqi military.
 Experience garnered by each member of the team over time results in promotions and medals awarded for distinguished conduct during missions.
 Several licensed weapons and vehicles such as the M16 Assault Rifle or Bradley Infantry Fighting Vehicle are also usable in-game.
 Different orders, such as "follow me" or "fire at will" can be given to the soldiers not being controlled by the player, who can switch control between them at will.